Supreme Court blocks student loan forgiveness: What should borrowers do now?

 It has been three years since borrowers have had to log into their student loan accounts.
 During that pandemic pause, some borrowers graduated and haven’t ever checked their accounts.

-Even if you were paying student loans before the pause, the Consumer Financial Protection Bureau (CFPB) calculates over 17 million accounts were moved to other servicers over the payment pause.
+Even if you were paying student loans before the pause, the Consumer Financial Protection Bureau (CFPB) calculates more than 17 million accounts were moved to other servicers over the payment pause.
 More accounts could be switched in upcoming months.

 For example, accounts with FedLoan were moved to other servicers during the pandemic after the company ended its contract with the federal government.

-The CFPB predicts around 30 million accounts will be moved, with some borrowers having easy transitions while others will have to make new logins and reenter all their information.
+The CFPB predicts that around 30 million accounts will be moved, with some borrowers having easy transitions while others will have to make new logins and re-enter all their information.

 Questions?
 Contact your student loan servicer